stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Finally we add a factory method to create a window given its descriptor, starting with the window hints:
+The window is created via a factory method given a descriptor, starting with the specified hints:

 ```java
 public static Window create(Desktop desktop, Descriptor descriptor) {